Recommendation 2.3: Course Orientation

 - Course overview and welcome.
 An overview of the course might include a brief introductory text, photos, short biography, contact information, and welcome videos from the teaching team (See Recommendation 3.1: Welcome Message for what to include in a welcome video or message)

-- The syllabus (See the UW-Madison course syllabus template).
+- The syllabus (See the latest version of the UW-Madison course syllabus template).
 Note that it is often helpful to repeat or elaborate information from the syllabus in the orientation module as well as other relevant locations on the Canvas site (for example, including directions for assignments in Canvas Assignments).
 Repetition helps students receive key messages, even if they may feel redundant to you.

 - A schedule or weekly course rhythm map, showing recurring due dates and what you expect students to be focused on each day (including attending any synchronous course elements).
 Here is a template course rhythm map with examples from L&S.